-We ship within the United States, with exclusion of AK and HI.
-Tubers begin shipping April 15, 2025.
+We ship within the United States, excluding AK and HI.
+Tubers shipment begins early April.

-Timing: We don’t ship early to minimize freeze risks in shipping.
-Your tubers will arrive with at least one viable eye ( it may not be visible on arrival) and labeled.
+Timing: We don’t ship before April to minimize freeze risks in shipping.
+Your tubers arrive with at least one viable eye (it may not be visible on arrival) and labeled.
 If a budding eye detaches during handling don’t worry, another bud soon forms at the origin.
-If for any reason a variety fails in winter storage, expect a refund within a week after shipment of any items remaining in your order.
-We will not substitute.
+If for any reason a variety fails during our winter storage, expect a refund within a week after shipment of any items remaining on your order.
+We don’t substitute.

 1-4 tubers $12.40